tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 - Accelerated computing: use hardware accelerators, or coprocessors, to perform some functions more efficiently than is possible in software running on CPUs
 - Storage optimized: high performance for locally stored data. (ex: data warehousing applications)

+Notes :

+Q: You want to use an Amazon EC2 instance for a batch processing workload.
+What would be the best Amazon EC2 instance type to use?

+A: Compute optimized

 #### Amazon EC2 pricing

 - On Demand